alexandre-touret/api-first-workshop/docs/workshop.md

 ![Context View](./img/guitar_heaven_container.png)

-The business logic is implemented into a good old monolith built on a [Hexagonal Architecture way](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)).
+The business logic is implemented in a good old monolith built on a [Hexagonal Architecture way](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)).

 To cut long story short, here is a short explanation of the packaging: